 Admissions offices often host online events just for people like you who can’t show up.
 They are making the effort to reach out, connect and support you, so show ‘em a bit of love back by showing up virtually.
 Remember their trusty CRM?
 Well, a little known industry secret is often, when you attend events, online or otherwise, it’s noted in the CRM so the adcom has a record of your engagement.
 Pretty cool, huh?
 So show up and ENGAGE.
 Don’t be clicking through all your other open tabs or they will know you’re not paying attention.

 Nearly every school is on Facebook, Twitter, Instagram (hey, bonus – we are too – follow us for awesome top tips).
 Follow them and engage and you could pick up valuable information about your school as well as vital contacts with current students and other aspiring applicants – oops – I mean potential future roommates!!!

 BTW, we made this easy for you.
-Just give us your email on the popup dancing around on this page to download the complete list of the top 25 schools’ twitter and insta feeds!
+Just click this link to give us your email and download the complete list of the top 25 schools’ Twitter and Insta feeds!

 8. Stalk Students (politely, of course!).

 Speaking of current students, reach out to members of school clubs that are relevant to your interests!
 We compile a list of these links for our clients, but a quick google search will get you there!
 Ask for an informational interview with club chairs in your career-focused club of choice.
 Stalk students via their public blogs and reach out with a thoughtful comment – they’ll love you for reading and responding.

 9. Chat up Alums through your LinkedIn Network